The Post

 5. Resilience – Have they battled drought, fires, or floods, and come out stronger?

-Jump online and fill out the simple nomination form by 21 May 2025 – time’s ticking!
-After that, the public gets to vote for their favourites, and a judging panel visits the top contenders.
-The winner is announced at the South Australian Regional Showcase Awards later this year.
+Jump online and fill out the simple voting form by 20 June 2025 – time’s ticking!
+After that, a judging panel visits the top contenders, and the winner is announced at the South Australian Regional Showcase Awards later this year.

 This is your chance to put your favourite country spot on the map.
-So hurry up – nominations close soon, and your favourite town could be the next Penola!
+So hurry up – voting closes soon, and your favourite town could be the next Penola!

-Find more information and the online nomination form here.
+Find more information and the online voting form here.

 Tags: AdelaideAg Town of the YearPenolaPIRSASouth AustraliaThe Post